Home Tutorials Training Consulting Books Company Contact us

 7.6.
 Evaluating the registered extensions

-The defining plug-in also evaluates the existing extension points.
-In the following example you create a handler class which can evaluate the existing extensions.
+The defining plug-in evaluates the existing extensions.
+In the following example, you create a handler class to evaluate the existing extensions.

 Create the following class.